-11. Virtual Assets Exchange Industry [FSA]
+11. Virtual Assets Exchange Industry

-The Japan Virtual Currency Exchange Association (JVCEA) was established in March 2018 and registered as a certified association for payment service providers based on the provision of Article 87, paragraph 1 of the Payment Services Act (Act No. 59 of 2009), by the FSA on October 24, 2018.
-On May 1, 2020, the JVCEA was registered as a certified association for financial instrument service providers pursuant to the provision of Article 78, paragraph 1 of the Financial Instruments and Exchange Act, and at the same time changed its name to the Japan Virtual and Crypto Assets Exchange Association (JVCEA).
-In accordance with Guidelines for AML/CFT, the JVCEA developed self-regulation rules titled "Rules and Guidelines for AML/CFT Measures on Virtual Asset Exchange Services" as well as the "Rules and Guidelines for AML/CFT Measures on Derivatives Related to Virtual Assets."
-Along with said Rules and Guidelines, the JVCEA developed and published a set of self-regulation rules, including the Rules Regarding the Severance of Relationships with Antisocial Forces Related to Virtual Asset Exchange Services and the Rules Regarding the Severance of Relationships with Antisocial Forces in connection with Derivatives Related to Virtual Assets, and the abovementioned Rules and Guidelines.
+In accordance with the FSA's Guidelines for AML/CFT, the Japan Virtual and Crypto Assets Exchange Association (JVCEA) developed self-regulation rules titled Rules and Guidelines for AML/CFT Measures on Virtual Asset Exchange Services as well as the "Rules and Guidelines for AML/CFT Measures on Derivatives Related to Virtual Assets."
+Along with the said Rules and Guidelines, the JVCEA developed and published a set of self-regulation rules, including the Rules Regarding the Severance of Relationships with Antisocial Forces Related to Virtual Asset Exchange Services and the Rules Regarding the Severance of Relationships with Antisocial Forces in connection with Derivatives Related to Virtual Assets, and the abovementioned Rules and Guidelines.

 The above self-regulation rules have been reviewed in accordance with the amendment, etc. of laws and regulations and the FSA's Guidelines for the AML/CFT measures.
-Partial amendment was made on parts, etc., citing the amended part of the FSA's Guidelines

-(partially amended in February 2021), of the Rules and Guidelines for AML/CFT Measures on Virtual Assets Exchange Services and the Rules and Guidelines for AML/CFT Measures on Derivatives Related to Virtual Assets.
+Partial amendment was made on parts, etc., citing the amended part of the FSA's Guidelines (partially amended in February 2021), of the Rules and Guidelines for AML/CFT Measures on Virtual Assets Exchange Services and the Rules and Guidelines for AML/CFT Measures on Derivatives Related to Virtual Assets.

 Also, in response to developments such as the addition of virtual asset-related items in the FATF Recommendations, the JVCEA continues to promote various efforts with the utmost priority toward enhancing the AML/CFT system in the industry.
 Specifically, the JVCEA has carried out reviews and consultations based on its self-regulation rules through the activities for the early improvement of members' system development and detection abilities based on a risk-based approach and the monitoring of the CDD system and the STR reporting of members.
-Furthermore, the FATF Standards, which were amended in 2019, introduced regulations (so-called travel rules) that imposed on the transfer of virtual assets via virtual assets exchange service provider the same notification obligation as that of an electronic money transfer.
-In response to this amendment, JVCEA is working on specific actions, for example introducing travel rules to the self-regulation rules, "Rules for AML/CFT Measures on Virtual Assets Exchange Services," starting in April 2022 in advance of the amendment to the Act on Prevention of Transfer of Criminal Proceeds that is scheduled after the spring of 2023, and starting to acquire information on virtual assets transfer transactions.
-Once the actual law amendment is submitted to the Diet, JVCEA will hold study groups on discussions and trends on FATF by exchanging opinions with the FSA and by inviting FSA officials, and so on, and it is thus working on the preparations for amendments of regulations.
+Furthermore, the FATF Standards, which were amended in 2019, introduced regulations (so-called travel rules) that imposed on the transfer of virtual assets via crypto-assets exchange service providers the same notification obligation as that of an electronic money transfer.
+In response to this amendment, JVCEA worked on specific actions, for example, by introducing travel rules to the self-regulation rules entitled the "Rules for AML/CFT Measures on Virtual Assets Exchange Services" starting in April 2022 in advance of amendments to the Act on Prevention of Transfer of Criminal Proceeds that were implemented in June 2023.
+In order to raise the level of the development of AML/CFT systems on the part of virtual asset exchangers and with a view to fully implementing the matters to be addressed by March 2024 as set forth in the FSA's Guidelines for AML/CFT, reference materials that more specifically expounds on these guidelines and the FAQs on the Guidelines for AML/CFT (commentaries) have been produced and various initiatives have been promoted, such as in terms of providing guidance on self-inspections, exchanging opinions with the FSA, and inviting FSA officials to teach study groups on these guidelines.